Skar0/generalizedparity/README.md

 (c) Clement Tamines @ University of Mons, 2019
-    Guillermo A. Perez @ University of Antwerp, 2019
+(c) Guillermo A. Perez @ University of Antwerp, 2019

 These Python modules were coded as a proof-of-concept of the algorithms present in a Reachability Problems 2019 submission concerning generalized